ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.myvbus/README.md

 * The default setting for the connection type is VBus/LAN, but it must be explicitly selected even for VBus/LAN, otherwise no connection will be established.
 * The correct settings for direct LAN access for VBus/LAN, DL3, DL2, KM2 are:
   * Connection type: VBus/LAN or KM2 or DL2 or DL3
-  * Connection identifier: IP address or FullyQualifiedHostName (e.g. host1.example.com)
+  * Connection identifier: IP address (e.g. 192.168.178.188) or FullyQualifiedHostName (e.g. host1.example.com)
   * VBus password: YourVBusPassword (default: vbus)
   * Connection port: Default setting 7053 should not be changed
-  * DL3 channel: Only relevant for DL3 (values 1-6, channel 0 cannot be read out)
+  * DL3 channel: Only relevant for DL3 (values 1-6, channel 0 can not be read out)
-  * Update interval: time between updates of the recorded values (default 30s)
+  * Update interval: Time between updates of the measured values (default 30s)
 * The correct settings for the DL3, DL2, KM2 access via VBus.net are:
   * Connection type: DL3 or DL2 or KM2
   * Connection identifier: vbus.net (or vbus.io) - both without http:// and Via identifier!
   * Connection port: Default setting 7053 should not be changed
   * VBus password: YourVBusPassword (default: vbus)
   * DL3 channel: Only relevant for DL3 (values: 1-6, channel 0 cannot be read out)
-  * Via identifier: d1234567890 - without http:// before or .vbus.io behind
+  * Via identifier: YourViaIdentifier (e.g. d1234567890) - without http:// before or .vbus.io behind
-  * Update interval: time between the update of the recorded values (default 30s)
+  * Update interval: Time between the update of the measured values (default 30s)

 ## Changelog

+### 0.0.6

+* (pdbjjens) alpha 6 release updated dependencies

 ### 0.0.5